rritec/powerbi/README.md

 		- Updating App
 		- Controling reports visibility in app
 		- Organizing Content
+		- Creating section in apps
+		- Creating external links
+		- Shareing the app to business users
 1. **Power BI Gateways**
 	- Introduction
 	- What is Gateway